jamiewilbraham/azure-docs/articles/cognitive-services/text-analytics/how-tos/text-analytics-how-to-use-kubernetes-service.md

 # Deploy a Text Analytics container to Azure Kubernetes Service

-Learn how to deploy the Azure Cognitive Services [Text Analytics](https://docs.microsoft.com/azure/cognitive-services/text-analytics/how-tos/text-analytics-how-to-install-containers) container image to Azure Kubernetes Service (AKS).
+Learn how to deploy the Azure Cognitive Research Technologies [Text Analytics](https://docs.microsoft.com/azure/cognitive-services/text-analytics/how-tos/text-analytics-how-to-install-containers) container image to Azure Kubernetes Service (AKS).
 This procedure shows how to create a Text Analytics resource, how to create an associated sentiment analysis image, and how to exercise this orchestration of the two from a browser.
 Using containers can shift your attention away from managing infrastructure to instead focusing on application development.

 ## Prerequisites